chen42/openbehavior/operantLicking/Assembly.md

 # Assembling the operant licking device

+## 3D printed frame
+The frame is printed in two parts and put together using Krazy glue.
+Because of its size, the results are much better if you print it on a heated platform.
+You can also printed it as a single piece, but you need to enable 'supports' and clean them up afterwards.

+![] (images/frame0.jpg)

 ## Switch Board
-The Switches are used to provide bidirectional manually control of the syringe.
+The switches are used to provide bidirectional manually control of the syringe.
 The board also has two LEDs.
 The green LED indicates motion events and the red LED indicates licking events.
 The resisters are  100 ohm.
-The two holes are used for fix the board to the top cover of the 3D printed frame.
+The two holes are used for attaching the board to the top cover of the 3D printed frame.
 ![] (images/switchBoardFront.jpg)

-The switch board also serves as a common ground and a source of 5V power.
+The switch board also provides gound and 5V power to several boards (RFID reader, real time clock, touch sensor).
 ![] (images/switchBoardBack.jpg)

-## 3D printed frame
-The frame is printed in two parts and put together using Krazy glue.
-Because of its size, the results are much better if you print it on a heated platform.
-You can also printed it as a single piece, but you need to enable 'supports' and clean them up afterwards.

-![] (images/frame0.jpg)

-## Syringe Pump
-The step motor controller needs to have two wires added.
-![] (images/stepMotorBoardBack.jpg)

-A thin piece of copper is added to make it easier to fasten the threaded rod to the coupler .

-![] (images/threadedRod.jpg)

-The step motor is connected to a threaded rod via a coupler (copper is  fully inserted and not visible).

-![] (images/stepMotorShaft.jpg)

-Extend the length of step motor connection wires to about 30 inch.
-Add female connection pins to the end of each wire.

-![] (images/stepMotorWires.jpg)

-3D printed parts of the syringe pump.
-![] (images/syringePumpPrintedParts.jpg)

 ## RFID Reader